top of page

 Understanding the 45-Day Identification Rule in a 1031 Exchange

 You just closed on your investment property.
 The proceeds are sitting with your Qualified Intermediary.
 And now the most stressful part of the entire 1031 exchange process begins; a 45-day window that the IRS will not budge on, not even by a single day.
 The 45-day rule in a 1031 exchange is the first of two non-negotiable deadlines that determine whether your tax deferral succeeds or falls apart entirely.
-From the date you transfer your relinquished property, you have exactl
+From the date you transfer your relinquished property, you have exactly

 Marium Tariq